Cinderwall Lowlands

 Impshimmer Vents

 However, time has not been kind to the army of evil.
 The disbanding of the Legion after the devil was unmade has left its fortresses in disarray.
 Over the ages, the ashfall and infighting have scorched and coated the outsides of these spires, and today they seem like naturally forming landmasses jetting up from the hellscape of Cinderwall.
-The powers they held to fire blasts from the leyline are completely lost.
+The powers they held to fire blasts from the ley line are completely lost.
 Today, they release the energy and essence up into the sky like titanic chimneys.

 The Boiling Coast

 The Boiling Coast stretches along the northern coastline of Cinderwall, a treacherous lagoon where burning earth has turned the sea into a cauldron.
 Scattered across the coastline are the scorched remains of ships foolish enough to try and navigate its waters.
 The surf is searing, bubbling water, it seethes and churns in constant turmoil, fueled by the magma that lies beneath the surface.
-The waters here are deadly to those who dare approach, their temperature scorching enough to scald the flesh.
+The waters here are deadly to those who dare approach, their temperature scorching enough to scald flesh.

 Blood Market